OlivierLD/raspberry-coffee/README.md

 It does indeed open **a lot** of possibilities.

-The common protocol is REST over HTTP (JSON - or XML - is also nice to have).
+The common protocol is REST over HTTP (JSON - or XML - is also nice to have, to format the conveyed data).

-Then it becomes what latin was in Europe in the middle-age: a common communication media.
+Then it becomes what latin was in Europe in the middle-age: a _common communication media_.

 > The same must have happened in Arabic, Asian, and more communities, please don't get me wrong.